dataviscourse/tutorials/lectures/lecture-d3.md

 Here is a an illustration showing the differences between the enter, update and exit selection:

 ![data_concept](../lecture-advanced-d3/images/data_concept.png)

-We now have all the knowledge to select, bind data, react to changes in data.
-Next, we'll look at how we can make state changes look great.
+&nbsp; <br>

-### D3 V5 - New way to handle selections and data
+### D3 V5 – A new way to handle selections and data

-The d3 selection API as seen above is hard to learn and confusing at times.
+The D3 selection API as seen above can be confusing at times.
 D3 V5 introduces [`selection.join`](https://github.com/d3/d3-selection/blob/master/README.md#selection_join).

 {% include code.html id="d3_selection_join" file="d3_selection_join.html" code="" js="false" preview="true" %}

-The `selection.join` statement appends new `rect` for each element of the data, similar to `enter-append` statement.
+The `selection.join` statement appends new `rect` elements for each data item, similar to `enter-append` statement.
-If the selection already has previous elements, the join statement appends entering elements, removes exiting elements to match our data.
+If the selection already has previous elements, the join statement appends entering elements and removes exiting elements to match our data.
 Entering and updating elements are also automagically merged!

-This is very concise than the previous update pattern and the API still allows you to control `enter`, `update` and `exit` selections as desired.
+This is a very concise and still allows you to control `enter`, `update` and `exit` selections as desired.
+Here we give the enter and the update selection separate colors:

 {% include code.html id="d3_selection_join_2" file="d3_selection_join_2.html" code="" js="false" preview="true" %}

 Again, you don't have to worry about merging `enter` and `update` selections, `join` does it for you!

+We now have all the knowledge to select, bind data, react to changes in data.
+Next, we'll look at how we can make state changes look great.

 ### Transitions